Mitigating "Epistemic Debt" in Generative AI-Scaffolded Novice Programming using Metacognitive Scripts: Theoretical Framework

 \subsection{Cognitive Load: Offloading vs. Outsourcing}

-A critical error in current EdTech discourse is the conflation of efficiency (productivity) with learning (schema construction).
-To dismantle this, we rely on Sweller's Cognitive Load Theory \cite{sweller1988}, specifically the interplay between three types of load: \begin{enumerate} \item \textbf{Intrinsic Load:} The inherent complexity of the material (e.g., control flow logic, variable state). \item \textbf{Extraneous Load:} The mental effort imposed by the instructional format (e.g., confusing syntax, IDE configuration). \item \textbf{Germane Load:} The mental effort dedicated to processing information into Long-Term Memory (LTM) schemas. \end{enumerate}
+One critical error in current EdTech discourse is the conflation of efficiency (productivity) with learning (schema construction).
+To dismantle this, we rely on CLT \cite{sweller1988}, specifically the interplay between three types of load: \begin{enumerate} \item \textbf{Intrinsic Load:} The inherent complexity of the material (e.g., control flow logic, variable state). \item \textbf{Extraneous Load:} The mental effort imposed by the instructional format (e.g., confusing syntax, IDE configuration). \item \textbf{Germane Load:} The mental effort dedicated to processing information into long-term memory schemas. \end{enumerate}

-Expert developers use tools to minimize Extraneous Load, freeing up working memory for high-level problem solving (Germane Load).
-Kirschner \cite{kirschner2026} defines this as \textbf{Cognitive Offloading}.
+Expert developers use tools to minimize extraneous load, freeing up working memory for high-level problem solving (germane load).
+Kirschner \cite{kirschner2026} defines this as \textit{cognitive offloading}.
 However, novices lack the schemas to distinguish between syntax (extraneous) and logic (intrinsic).
-When a novice uses GenAI to Vibe Code, the tool handles both the syntax and the underlying logic.
-This transition from \textit{Offloading} to \textbf{Cognitive Outsourcing} allows the learner to bypass the Intrinsic Load entirely \cite{kirschner2026}.
-Without engaging with Intrinsic Load, Germane processing cannot occur, and the learner accumulates epistemic debt, a state where functional output exists without the corresponding mental models to maintain it.
+When a novice uses GenAI to vibe code, the tool handles both the syntax and the underlying logic.
+This transition from offloading to \textit{cognitive outsourcing} allows the learner to bypass the intrinsic load entirely \cite{kirschner2026}.
+Without engaging with intrinsic load, germane processing cannot occur, and the learner accumulates epistemic debt.
+Recent empirical evidence from Yan et al. \cite{yan2026beyond} suggests that this outsourcing does not merely bypass effort, but fundamentally disrupts the learner's sense of agency and epistemic ownership.
+Without this ownership, the developer loses the ``epistemic vigilance'' required to catch the abstraction leaks that characterize vibe coding.
+This prediction finds experimental support in Shen and Tamkin~\cite{shen2026skill}, whose randomized study of professional developers learning a new asynchronous programming library found a 17\% reduction in conceptual understanding, code reading, and debugging ability in the AI-assisted condition ($d = 0.74$, $p = .01$), with no statistically significant gain in task completion speed.